mlync87/database-design/user-stories.md

 ## Customer Stories

-- As a customer, so I can receive my tickets, I want to provide my contact information.
+- As a customer, so I can receive my tickets, I want to provide my contact and payment information.
-- As a customer, so i can pay, I want to provide payment information
-- As a customer, so I can decide which movie I want to see, I want to be able to see a list of movies
+- As a customer, so I can decide which movie I want to see, I want to be able to see a list of movies, start times, and screen info
-- As a customer, I want to be able to choose the movie, screen and time.

 ## Admin Stories